Analysis | What GOP civil war? Republicans insist all is well — even as they attack each other.

-Sen. Rick Scott (R-S.C.), leader of Senate Republicans’ campaign arm, declared, “the Republican civil war is canceled.”
+Sen. Rick Scott (R-Fla.), leader of Senate Republicans’ campaign arm, declared, “the Republican civil war is canceled.”

 “We’ve got to resist the attempts of the oligarchy to divide us,” said Sen. Josh Hawley (R-Mo.), adding: “You can see what their strategy is.”